Lawrence VanDyke: McDougall v. County of Ventura

 VanDyke wrote a majority opinion holding that two California counties violated the Second Amendment when they shut down gun and ammunition stores in 2020 as nonessential businesses during the COVID-19 pandemic.
-In an unusual move, VanDyke wrote a concurrence to his own opinion, predicting that the case will be heard en banc and claiming that “no firearm-related ban or regulation ever ultimately fails” in the Ninth Circuit.
-He criticized his court's approach to Second Amendment challenges as “exceptionally malleable.”
+In an unusual move, VanDyke wrote a concurrence to his own opinion, predicting that the case will be heard en banc and claiming that "no firearm-related ban or regulation ever ultimately fails" in the Ninth Circuit.
+He criticized his court's approach to Second Amendment challenges as "exceptionally malleable".
 He then attached a 13-page concurrence, writing a ruling in favor of the California counties—the opposite conclusion of his own opinion for the panel—and explaining: "I figure there is no reason why I shouldn’t write an alternative draft opinion that will apply our test in a way more to the liking of the majority of our court.
 That way I can demonstrate just how easy it is to reach any desired conclusion under our current framework, and the majority of our court can get a jumpstart on calling this case en banc.
 Sort of a win-win for everyone."
-He ended the alternate opinion with “You’re welcome.”
+He ended the alternate opinion with "You’re welcome."

 2022 beauty pageant case

 VanDyke held in a court case that beauty pageant companies may exclude trans women as part of their freedom of speech rights.
-In this case, he wrote, "It is commonly understood that beauty pageants are generally designed to express the ‘ideal vision of American womanhood."
+In this case, he wrote, "It is commonly understood that beauty pageants are generally designed to express the 'ideal vision of American womanhood'."

+United States v.
+Idaho

+On September 28, 2023, VanDyke upheld Idaho's abortion law despite its lack of exceptions for medical emergencies.
+On November 13, 2023, the 9th circuit, en banc, voted 7–4 to temporarily block Idaho's abortion ban due to its lack of exceptions for medical emergencies.
+On January 5, 2024, the Supreme Court said it would take up the case and dissolved the 9th circuit's temporary injunction.
+On June 27, 2024, the Supreme Court dismissed the case on the grounds that its review would be premature, reinstated the injunction, and returned the case to the 9th circuit to decide the case on the merits.